GMRES-Accelerated ADMM for Quadratic Objectives: Solving the SDP Newton subproblem

 \subsection{The SDPLIB problems}

-We generate instances of (\ref{eq:ECQPNewt}) using SeDuMi~\cite{sturm1999using} over the 80 problems in the SDPLIB suite~\cite{borchers1999SDPLIB} with less than 700 constraints, i.e. with $m\le700$.
-This collection encompasses a diversity of practical semidefinite programs, and $m$ is small enough so that the matrix $\A^{T}\A$ may always be inverted at a reasonable cost.
-At the same time, the iterates $u^{k}$ have dimensions up to $N\le395,508$ (for the problem truss8), which is large enough for the comparisons to be realistic.
-For each problem, the predictor and corrector Newton subproblems with $\kappa\le10^{8}$ are extracted and solved using ADMM and ADMM-GMRES to $10^{-6}$ relative residual, on an Intel Xeon E5-2687W CPU with eight 3.10 GHz cores.
+We generate instances of (\ref{eq:ECQPNewt}) using SeDuMi~\cite{sturm1999using} over the 80 problems in the SDPLIB suite~\cite{borchers1999SDPLIB} with $m\le700$.
+This collection encompasses a diversity of practical semidefinite programs, and $m$ is small enough so that the matrix $B^{T}B$ may always be inverted at a reasonable cost.
+At the same time, the iterates $u^{k}$ have dimensions up to $n+\ell+m\le789264$ (for the problem truss8), which is large enough for the comparisons to be realistic.
+For each problem, the predictor and corrector Newton subproblems with $\kappa\le10^{8}$ are extracted and solved using ADMM and ADMM-GMRES on an Intel Xeon E5-2687W CPU with eight 3.10 GHz cores.
+The stopping condition is set to be $10^{-6}$ relative residual, i.e. when an iterate $u^{k}$ is found such that $\|u^{k}-u^{\star}\|_{M}/\|u^{\star}\|_{M}\le10^{-6}$.
 The maximum number of iterations for both methods is capped at 1000.

-Figure~\ref{fig:it_conv_ipm}a shows the number of iterations to convergence.
+Fig.~\ref{fig:it_conv_ipm}a shows the number of iterations to convergence.
 Results validate the $O(\sqrt{\kappa})$ figure expected of ADMM, and the $O(\kappa^{1/4})$ figure expected of GMRES.
-In fact, the multiplicative constants associated with each appear to be very similar to the results shown earlier in Figure~\ref{fig:first_comparison}.
-Figure~\ref{fig:it_conv_ipm}b compares the associated CPU times with the number of iterations.
+In fact, the multiplicative constants associated with each appear to be very similar to the results shown earlier in Fig.~\ref{fig:first_comparison}.
+Fig.~\ref{fig:it_conv_ipm}b compares the associated CPU times with the number of iterations.
 The per-iteration cost of ADMM-GMRES is constant for small $k$, but grows linearly with $k$ beyond about 30 iterations.
 For many of the problems considered, the square-root factor reduction in iterations to convergence is offset by the quadratic growth in computation time, and both methods end up using a similar amount of time, despite the considerable difference in iteration count.

 A practical implementation of ADMM-GMRES will require the use of a limited-memory version of GMRES.
-We consider the simplest approach of restarting every 25 iterations; the results are shown in Figures~\ref{fig:it_conv_ipm}c~\&~\ref{fig:it_conv_ipm}d.
-The method requires a factor of two more iterations to converge when compared to the usual GMRES algorithm, but the amortized per-iteration cost of the restarted variant is also a constant factor of two times higher that of basic ADMM.
+We consider the simplest approach of restarting every 25 iterations; the results are shown in Figs.~\ref{fig:it_conv_ipm}c~\&~\ref{fig:it_conv_ipm}d.
+The restarted variant requires a factor of two more iterations to converge when compared to the usual algorithm.
+The amortized per-iteration cost of restarted ADMM-GMRES is a factor of two times higher that of basic ADMM, but the method also converges in significantly fewer iterations.